Endobotm/RAT/README.md

 I have come to find out most people have genuine authentic ass WiFi so I need to optimize this connection more and more so that the program is actually usable by humans

-- Chunked Sending (2000-byte slices, because idk i heard it reduces the load on your wifi and packet loss, its fucking TCP-)
+- Chunked Sending (20000-byte slices, because idk i heard it reduces the load on your wifi and packet loss, its fucking TCP-) ✅
-- Better Frame Headers (include the order so things don’t arrive like your marriage)
+- Better Frame Headers (include the order so things don’t arrive like your marriage) ✅
-- Connectivity Analysis (server checks your potato WiFi before streaming)
+- Connectivity Analysis (server checks your potato WiFi before streaming) ✅
-- Pre-Buffering (tiny buffer to keep things _kinda_ smooth)
+- Pre-Buffering (tiny buffer to keep things _kinda_ smooth) ✅
-- Latency Display (so you can cry while watching 500ms delay in real time, get better internet twin 🥀💔✌️)
+- Latency Display (so you can cry while watching 60s delay in real time, get better internet twin 🥀💔✌️)
-- Adaptive Buffer
+- Adaptive Buffer ✅
-- Frame Dropping (skips old frames, shows latest one → less slideshow, more “show”... i see myself out)
-- Optional Compression (light squeeze, won’t destroy text this time...hopefully)
 - Weak Connection Handling:
   - Warn at 5s/15s buffer delay
   - at 25s/35s the server will actively mock your WiFi and ask you to invest your money into your internet instead of fictional internet women